Hi and welcome to Spiritual Sobriety.

 Today's discussion is going to introduce you to the first of Buddha's four noble truths,

-The cause of suffering.
+The causes of suffering.

 Joy,